-Use SIRIUS ACT ID key-operated switches to implement as many as 50 different authorizations
+Use SIRIUS ACT ID key-operated switches to implement 50 and more* different authorizations

 How can a complex authorization management be implemented with SIRIUS ACT?